krixik-ai/krixik-docs/docs/modules/vector-db.md

 )
 ```

-The `vector-search` module comes with a single model:
+The `vector-db` module comes with a single model:

 - `faiss`: (default) indexes a numpy array of input vectors